aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionto/apng/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported conversions to APNG(Animated Portable Network Graphics) format using Aspose.Imaging for .NET library" %}}
-Using Aspose.Imaging library you can programmatically convert various image formats to APNG image.
+<p align=justify>Using Aspose.Imaging library you can programmatically convert various image formats to APNG image.
 A file with .apng (Animated Portable Network Graphics) extension is a raster graphic format and is an unofficial extension to the Portable Network Graphic (PNG ).
 It comprises of multiple frames (each of PNG image) that represents an animation sequence.
 This gives similar visualization as a GIF file.
 APNG files support 24-bit images and 8-bit transparency.
 APNG is backward compatible with non-animated GIF files.
-APNG files use the same .png extension and can be opened by applications such as Mozilla Firefox, Chrome with APNG support, iMessage apps for iOS 10.
+APNG files use the same .png extension and can be opened by applications such as Mozilla Firefox, Chrome with APNG support, iMessage apps for iOS 10.</p>
 <br/>
 Following conversions are supported :
 {{% /blocks/products/pf/feature-page-section %}}